tunglth/Master/README.md

 # Master
-Personal practice during the Master program MMF
+Personal practice during the Master program Money and Finance at University Frankfurt
+By: Tung Luong